Bureau of Indian Standards: For foreign manufacturers

-Foreign manufacturers of products who intend to export to India also may obtain a BIS product certification license.
+Foreign manufacturers of products who intend to export to India also may obtain a BIS product certification licence.
 For some products various Indian government ministries/departments/agencies makes its compulsory to have BIS certification.
 Towards this, BIS launched its Product Certification Scheme for overseas manufacturers in the year 2000, which is called Foreign Manufacturers Certification Scheme.
 Under the provisions of this scheme, foreign manufacturers can seek certification from BIS for marking their product(s) with BIS Compulsory Registration Scheme (CRS) Standard Mark.
 The foreign manufacturer needs to appoint an Authorized Indian Representative who will be an Indian Resident to act as an agent between BIS and the manufacturer.

 Depending on the product, the manufacturer has to imprint one of two possible marks on the product label—the CRS Standard Mark or the ISI Mark.

 The CRS Standard Mark is compulsory for certain types of electronics and IT goods, whereas the ISI mark is mandatory for product categories such as cement, household electrical products, food products, steel materials, etc. The ISI mark is also used for several voluntary BIS certification product categories.

 For Indian importers

-Indian importers who intend to get Certification Mark may apply for the license.
+Indian importers who intend to get Certification Mark may apply for the licence.
 However, the assessment visit is paid to the original product manufacturer.